This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

-Sweeney insists that you spend the entire amount in your fun bucket every month.
-Of course, sometimes you’ll want to have more fun than that, so you can save up the money in your fun bucket for more than one month.
+Sweeney insists you spend the entire amount in your fun bucket every month.
+Sometimes you’ll want to have more fun than that, so you can save up the money in your fun bucket for more than one month.

 “Just don’t save any longer than three months at once, and always make sure this is money you really enjoy spending! … Live life and enjoy every precious moment.” – Kieron Sweeney

 Think of the fun bucket as a built-in reward system for being disciplined with all the other buckets.
 Treat yourself.
 You deserve to enjoy your life.

 And you’ll get to help other people enjoy their lives, too.

 Your Charity Bucket

 You have multiple options for what to do with the charity bucket.
 You can put 5% – 10% of your income into it.
 You can give 5% – 10% of your time.
 You can also do a combination of putting 5% of your money into the charity bucket and giving 5% of your time.
 It’s all up to you.